worker-tools/v8-value-serializer/README.md

 - `v8.js`: A polyfill for Node's [Serialization API](https://nodejs.org/api/v8.html#serialization-api).

-- `index.ts`: __TBD__: Implements the same format as Node's Serialization API, but without dependencies on `Buffer` or other Node specific classes.
+- `index.ts`: Implements the same format as Node's Serialization API, but without dependencies on `Buffer` or other Node specific classes.

 ## Prior Art